moelife-coder/msdb/README.md

     Explicitly remove structure from cache.
 May improve performance.
 - `setprop NAME VALUE`

     Create/alter a metadata propertie.
-If current location is in database root, it will write to main metadata; if in a structure, it will write to structure metadata; if in a object, it will write to cell-list metadata; if in a cell, it will write to field metadata.
+If current location is in database root, it will write to main metadata; if in a structure, it will write to structure metadata.
 - `getprop`

     View metadata properties